 Since the law banning social media for those under 16 came into effect, nearly 5 million accounts of children and teenagers have been deleted or blocked in Australia.

-- President of Uzbekistan holds a telephone conversation with the first President of Kazakhstan
+- The President of Uzbekistan holds a meeting with the Chairman of HRL Group